If only we could take off the masks we wear.

 I think one of the greatest challenges of life is not facing what is thrown at you, but in facing yourself every day, and challenging yourself to try things that you have never done before.
 To me, that’s hard.
 Because it is so easy to stay where you are comfortable.
 It’s so easy to take the path, the one that I almost chose that day, that has been walked upon by everyone else.
 Sometimes, you need to climb that mountain.
 Sometimes, you need to go as hard as you can and see what happens.

 I think one of the reasons why I enjoy writing so much is that I can take the things I learn in daily life and apply them to a different state of being or idea.
 What I mean by this is that maybe climbing a mountain in itself has nothing to do with life in its simplest form, but when you take what you learned from that experience, it is something that builds you up instead of brings you down.
-The masks we wear are only taken off when we go outside of our common self and do something beyond which we think we are capable.
+The masks we wear are only taken off when we go outside of our contracted self and do something beyond which we think we are capable.

 Then, we are heroes in the making.